 According to studies, Millennials are the worst cooks because of multiple reasons:

-Users expressed that they only have an average of 30 mins to cook during weekdays because of laziness and their busy work schedules.
+Majority of the users said that they only have an average of 30 mins to cook during weekdays because of laziness and their busy work schedules.
 Also, they do not feel confident when they are cooking new dishes because they dislike being out of their comfort zone.

 I started the ideation process by creating the information architecture of the app.
-Reflecting on the user interviews I conducted, I summarized that there are two main goals that Millennials are seeking from a recipe app.
+Reflecting on the user interviews I conducted, I concluded that there are two main goals that Millennials are seeking from a recipe app.